sugoiJS/core/README.md

 ## Introduction
-SugoiJS™ is a minimal modular framework,
+SugoiJS is a minimal modular framework,

 which gives you the ability to use only what you need, fast.

-this is a standalone module that can be functional separately (as all of the SugoiJS™ modules).
+this is a standalone module that can be functional separately (as all of the SugoiJS modules).

 ## Installation